-Since the viewing experience is only slightly enriched, many people find it an unworthy trade-off for other disadvantages such as the added cost and picture distortion when the TV is watched from the sides.
+Since the viewing experience is only slightly improved, many people find it as an unworthy trade-off for other shortcomings, such as the higher price tag and picture distortion when the TV is looked at from the sides.

 Advantages Of Curved TVs

-Not only does this improve the viewing experience by making it more cinematic, it is also good for your eyes as you don’t have to move them as much.
+Not only does this improve the viewing experience by making it more cinematic, but it’s also good for your eyes as you don’t have to move them as much.

 Disadvantages Of Curved TVs

 If you were to align multiple curved TVs to form a circle, the center of that circle would make for the ideal viewing distance.